FlowWest/CDECRetrieve/README.md

 none come close the reliability showcased by the SHEF download service.
 Currently one can pull up to 7 years of data with consistent responses.

+In order to go from SHEF --> Tidy, there exist a mapping from SHEF parameter codes to those provided through CDEC.
+At the moment the list of mappings is one that satisfies the work we do internally, however these are exposed as a simple list in `consts.R` and can be updated to one's needs.

 # Upcoming features

 * A shiny interface